 When he stood up from the table, he was happy, start walking, and told me that he barely felt the pain.

 Of course, I was happy too and scheduled him the next appointment.
 The next day at noon, his friend texted me:” Boris that’s what has happened.
 After your treatment, my friend ended up in the emergency room.
 He had a huge bruise on his inner thigh.

 If I wouldn’t feel sorry for the fellow, I’d laugh.
 My answer was, can he walk better?
 One hour later, he texted, yes, when he walks with a much lesser pane.
 I said, “advise him not to miss the next appointment.”

 Seconds after releasing this text, my patient/lawyer texted me,

 “Hey Boris, after the treatment, a huge bruise appeared on my inner thigh, where you massaged.
-I was so scared that referred myself to ER.
+I was so scared that I referred myself to the ER.
 Any advice?
 I wrote:” my advice is not to panic, especially, in view of the fact that we discussed the possibility of having a big bruise.
 Most likely, after the treatment you couldn’t see these bruise, usually, it appears a few hours after the treatment.
-Of course, I have included a picture of signed declaration LOL.
+Of course, I have included a picture of a signed declaration LOL.

 He was not late for his next appointment, and for four more appointments.

 He is doing well now.
 For some time I recommend withdraw from playing tennis.
 He is walking and lifting weights.